 If you're competent at DIY it's straightforward to lay tiles yourself on a 2cm deep screed (mixed 1 part cement to three parts sand).
 Seal the tiles afterwards to protect them from weather and staining: you may need to re-apply the sealant every few years to keep your terrace looking good.

-Please ask the staff in our Telford garden centre for more information and advice about how to use tiling to enhance your garden.
+Please ask a member of the Lakeside team for more information and advice about how to use tiling to enhance your garden.